-U.S. first-quarter economic growth revised higher

-U.S. economic growth slowed less sharply in the first quarter than initially thought, but the weakness was likely an aberration amid a strong labour market that is near full employment.
+U.S. economy grows at tepid 1.2%; business spending softens

+The U.S. economy slowed less than initially thought in the first quarter, but there are signs it could struggle to rebound sharply in the second quarter amid slowing business investment and moderate consumer spending.

-Gross domestic product increased at a 1.2 per cent annual rate instead of the 0.7 per cent pace reported last month, the Commerce Department said in its second estimate on Friday.
+Gross domestic product increased at a 1.2 per cent annual rate instead of the 0.7 per cent pace reported last month, the Commerce Department said on Friday in its second GDP estimate for the first three months of the year.

+“The second estimate paints a better picture about the degree of slowing in activity at the start of the year, but the main concern about soft growth in private consumption remains,” said Michael Gapen, chief economist at Barclays in New York.

-That was the weakest performance since the first quarter of 2016 and followed a 2.1 per cent rate of expansion in the fourth quarter.
+That was the worst performance since the first quarter of 2016 and followed a 2.1 per cent rate of expansion in the fourth quarter.
 The government revised up its initial estimate of consumer spending growth, but said inventory investment was far smaller than previously reported.

+The first-quarter weakness is a blow to President Donald Trump’s ambitious goal to sharply boost economic growth rates.
+During the 2016 presidential campaign Trump had vowed to lift annual GDP growth to 4 per cent, though administration officials now see 3 per cent as more realistic.

+Trump has proposed a range of measures to spur faster economic growth, including corporate and individual tax cuts.
+But analysts are skeptical that fiscal stimulus, if it materializes, will fire up the economy given weak productivity and labour shortages in some areas.

-The sluggish first-quarter growth pace is, however, probably not a true reflection of the economy’s health.
-GDP for the first three months of the year tends to underperform because of difficulties with the calculation of data that the government has acknowledged and is working to resolve.
+The economy’s sluggishness, however, is probably not a true reflection of its health.
+GDP for the first three months of the year tends to underperform because of difficulties with the calculation of data.

 Economists polled by Reuters had expected GDP growth would be revised up to a 0.9 per cent rate.

-Still, the weak performance at the start of the year is a blow to President Donald Trump’s ambitious goal to sharply boost economic growth rates.
-During the 2016 campaign Trump had vowed to lift annual GDP growth to 4 per cent, though administration officials now see 3 per cent growth as more realistic.

-The Trump administration has proposed a range of measures to spur faster economic growth, including big tax cuts.
-But analysts are skeptical that fiscal stimulus, if it materializes, will fire up the economy given weak productivity and labour shortages in some areas.
+Prices of U.S. Treasuries trimmed gains and U.S. stock indexes slightly pared losses after the data.
+The dollar gained modestly against a basket of currencies.

-There are signs GDP growth regained speed early in the second quarter, with industrial production accelerating in April.
-But hopes of a sharp rebound in growth have been tempered by weak business spending, a modest increase in retail sales last month, a widening of the goods trade deficit and decreases in inventory investment.
+While GDP growth appears to have regained speed early in the second quarter, hopes of a sharp rebound have been tempered by weak business spending, a modest increase in retail sales last month, a widening of the goods trade deficit and decreases in inventory investment.

-Economic growth in the first quarter was hobbled by a near stall in consumer spending and a sharp slowdown in the pace of inventory accumulation by businesses.

 Growth in consumer spending, which accounts for more than two-thirds of U.S. economic activity, rose at a 0.6 per cent rate instead of the previously reported 0.3 per cent pace.
 That was still the slowest pace since the fourth quarter of 2009 and followed the fourth quarter’s robust 3.5 per cent growth rate.